-- Using autism-specific history-taking and child assessment (ADOS), and cognitive, language and adaptive behavior functioning to reach a DSM-5 diagnosis.
+- We use autism-specific assessment (ADOS) and cognitive, language and adaptive behavior functioning to reach a DSM-5 diagnosis

 Differential Diagnostic Assessment